 The second song below is about being stuck.
 I love the teenage angst of Dr Dog’s song.
 It portrays that feeling when you can’t cope with a change in your love life and can not move on from the heart break.
 Dr Dog reminds me of my teen-self.
 I have learnt the hard way in life, that wallowing in heart break can be a form of self harm.
 We have to be very careful, in the weeks ahead, that we do not fall into this way of being.

 With all that is going on around us, it may be that at times we feel defeated.
 My experience taught me that we can accept and understand that people get stuck in moments of heart break, that we will have times when we feel defeated but, also, that there is no shame in feeling down.
 We have to reach out to others when we feel over whelmed.
 We have to find kind ways to help ourselves and others out of the defeated states that we are feeling.

 Over a ten day period my life had changed for ever.
 I had had 4 operations, I had somehow survived, but, I was not out of the woods yet (infection wise).
 Every aspect of life that I had taken for granted (toileting, drinking, eating and walking) had been challenged.
 My blood pressure was all over the place.
 I was in an unreal deluded state.
 But, one step at a time, I was trying to find the light in all the darkness.
 What else can you do?
 When your world is turned upside down?

-Tune in next time, where I will explore how small acts of kindness can make the difference. and also, unfortunately, talk about some of the more grumpy and distressing things that happened during my stay in hospital.
+Tune in next time for Article 4, where I will explore how small acts of kindness can make the difference. and also, unfortunately, talk about some of the more grumpy and distressing things that happened during my stay in hospital.
 Things that tested the limits of my positive attitude and my mental well-being.